Agency under indefinite causality: operational eternalism in higher-order quantum theory: Indefinite causality

 In the standard operational approach, inputs are transformed into outputs in the observer's laboratory via a quantum channel.
 To connect with the empirical idea of ``reading'' an outcome from a system, a ``physicalization'' axiom is required, i.e. every test can be realized as a channel followed by a measurement on an ancilla system~\cite{Chiribella_2014}.
 In causality research, inputs and outputs are also distinguished, but time ordering or causal links from the former to the latter are available only locally.
 While it is possible for Alice to represent her channel as a circuit acting on a system at definite time steps in her local laboratory, it is not possible to extend this intuition globally.

 This is evident from the higher-order picture of processes that transform channels into other channels (Figure~\ref{fig:higher-order})~\cite{taranto2025higherorderquantumoperations}.
 The global structure of quantum theory is described by a high-dimensional Hilbert space, which is usually (but not necessarily) constructed from the bottom up as a tensor product of the individual agents' input and output Hilbert spaces.
 This picture yields a theory of supermaps obeying certain consistency constraints~\cite{Chiribella_2008}.
 Once the global space has been built, a remarkable feature arises: a fully general higher-order theory with indefinite causal order cannot be interpreted as a global sequence of operations performed by local agents on the subspaces that correspond to their inputs and outputs.
 Rather, supermaps merely connect ``slots'' into which local operations are inserted (Figure~\ref{fig:processmatrix}).
 They describe physical transformations linking the set of all inputs with the set of all outputs without asking about ``steps'' and without sequentiality.

-The same construction can also be implemented from the top down by starting with a global Hilbert space without requiring an assignment of inputs and outputs to individual agents.
+The same higher-order construction can also be implemented from the top down by starting with a global Hilbert space without requiring an assignment of inputs and outputs to individual agents.
 This yields an ``observerless'' or ``observer-neutral''~\cite{wechs2024} perspective that is more general than the tensor-product bottom-up construction.
+In this perspective, the emergence of agents becomes a matter of theoretical inquiry, as one can consider several agent configurations and choose between them by adding further constraints.